CXaymae/live-web-code-editor/README.md

 # live-web-code-editor
+Auto-Save and Auto-Load Functionality with LocalStorage

+This project includes an auto-save feature implemented using the localStorage functionality of the browser.
+The auto-save feature ensures that the user's code is automatically saved in the browser's local storage as they type.
+This way, even if the user closes the browser or refreshes the page, their code will be preserved.

-hello there, your task is to implement auto-save functionality with localStorage, and auto-load the saved code when user revisits or refreshes the page.
+Additionally, the project includes an auto-load feature that retrieves the previously saved code from localStorage and automatically populates the code editor when the user revisits or refreshes the page.
+This saves the user from having to manually retrieve and re-enter their code.

-fork the repository and start working on it.

-best of luck.
+By incorporating auto-save and auto-load functionality, this project provides a seamless coding experience.